 seed selection guide on the link below.

-Read More: Which is the best cotton seed in Kenya?
+Read More: Which is the best cotton Variety in Kenya?

-Ploughing should be followed by harrowing to give you an adequate soil texture (tilth).
-Furrows should be cut to drain excess water especially in black cotton soils.
+Plowing should be followed by harrowing to give you an adequate soil texture (tilth).
+Furrows should be cut to drain excess water, especially in black cotton soils.
 In areas where there is scarce rainfall, tied ridging is recommended for soil moisture conservation.
 Soil amendment should be implemented where necessary to bring the site to its optimum production levels.

 Where irrigation is essential, it is recommended to apply at intervals of once every three weeks (21 days).
 The most critical stages of irrigation are flowering and bolling during which you should avoid water stress

 Dry planting manually using Panga, Jembe, or ox-plough at 4-5cm deep, at a seed rate of 1.5-3 kg/acre for hybrids and inbred varieties respectively.
 Planting should be completed at least one week before the onset of the rains.
 This will involve planting 1-2 seeds per hole at an inter-row spacing of 90 to 120 and interrow spacing of 60 to 30 cm respectively.

 Thinning involves the removal of excess seedlings to achieve an ideal plant population.
 Do it at 3 weeks after emergence to have 1 or 2 plants only per hole.